wpdk/wpdk/doc/build-spdk.md

 SPDK usually builds executables without a suffix and the SPDK scripts are written with this expectation.
 However, on Windows the standard *.exe* suffix has to be used.
-If the *../wpdk/build.sh* script is used, symbolic links will be created so that either name will work.
-Alternatively, this can be done manually with:
+If the *../wpdk/build.sh* script is used, symbolic links will be created so that either name will work, using the script:

 ~~~{.sh}
 ../wpdk/scripts/symlink_exe.sh